BREAKING

 Wilma Burdis — Analyst, Raymond James

 Hey, good morning.
-What’s the best way for us to.
-Or could you give us some insight.
-Into how you’re thinking about the loss.
-Pick for the January 2026 stop loss business?
+What’s the best way for us to — or could you give us some insight into how you’re thinking about the loss pick for the January 2026 Stop Loss business?
 Maybe if you could just pull together the pieces on the 24% rate increases, 20% medical trend and any benefits from risk selection.
 Thanks.

 Not a ton to add here, Wilma, on just how to think about trend.
 That part of it we’ve talked about that being approximately 20% high teens is where we see trend.
-And so the other part of it’s risk selection where we continue to make improvements, particularly versus where we were with the January 24block January 26, we’ll come back to that in the first quarter.
+And so, the other part of it’s risk selection where we continue to make improvements, particularly versus where we were with the Jan ’24 block.
+Jan ’26, we’ll come back to that in the first quarter.
 I think it’s the same story here where we’re going to look at the experience that comes in Q1, we talked about getting improvements.
-So we’ll be in a better place than we were for January 25th.
+So, we’ll be in a better place than we were for Jan ’25.
+But where we ultimately set that, we’ll make that judgment in April.

 Yeah.
 And Wilma, the only thing I’d add to Mike’s point is just something he said earlier is as we’re pricing this business, we are pricing it to be back within our target loss ratio range.
-So I just think that’s an important element.
+So, I just think that’s an important element.
 And as Mike mentioned, we’ll give you more details on the first quarter call.

 Wilma Burdis — Analyst, Raymond James

 Okay, thank you.
-And cash generation exceeded Voya’s target for 25.
+And cash generation exceeded Voya’s target for ’25.
 Could you drill a little bit more into the factors?
-Were Reserve releases on 24 Stop Loss Business?
-Is that something that would have supported.
-The figure or how should we think about that?
+Were reserve releases on ’24 Stop Loss business?
+Is that something that would have supported the figure or how should we think about that?
 Thanks.

-Jay Kaduson — Chief Executive Officer
+Jay Kaduson — Chief Executive Officer, Workplace Solutions

 Yeah.
-And I would add, Wilma is, you know, again, you think about the cash generation of our retirement business, the largest business, the successful integration of One America above our targets, that was also a significant contributor to cash generation in addition to what we delivered for in investment management.
-So really, it is a portfolio story and something that we are confident we’re carrying into 26.
+And I would add, Wilma is, again, you think about the cash generation of our Retirement business, the largest business, the successful integration of OneAmerica above our targets, that was also a significant contributor to cash generation in addition to what we delivered for in Investment Management.
+So really, it is a portfolio story and something that we are confident we’re carrying into ’26.

 Operator